tom0000009/as8/README.md

 refreshed the page on chrome and was logged out

-you can find information on employess not listed on the green "Find a Salesperson" page by visiting the page of one of listed employees and then changing the id on the address bar
+you can find information on employess not listed on the green "Find a Salesperson" page by visiting the page of one of listed employees and then changing the id on the address bar.(IDOR)

 xss can be abuse using the feedback section in green